tayganr/lakehouse/modules/module02a.md

 Initialize the source environment by:

-- Creating a table `dbo.Orders`
-- Populating the table with some data
+- Creating a table `dbo.Orders` and populating the table with some data
-- Creating a SQL trigger that will automatically update the `LastModifiedDateTime` column when an UPDATE occurs
+- Creating a SQL trigger that will automatically update the `LastModifiedDateTime` column on `dbo.Orders` when an UPDATE occurs
-- Creating a watermark table `dbo.Watermark` to track the high watermark
+- Creating a watermark table `dbo.Watermark` to track the maximum `LastModifiedDateTime` for the last successful load
-- Creating a SQL procedure update the watermark table
+- Creating a SQL procedure to update the watermark table upon the completion of a successful load

 1. Navigate to the **SQL database**